Paul-André Fortier

-Paul-André Fortier (born 30 April 1948) is a Canadian choreographer and dancer living in Montreal.
+Paul-André Fortier (/fr/; born 30 April 1948) is a Canadian choreographer and dancer living in Montreal.
 He is a recipient of the Governor General's Performing Arts Award for lifetime achievement.

 Early life and training

 Fortier was born in Waterville, Quebec, in Canada.
 His career as a dancer started in 1973 with Groupe Nouvelle Aire in Montreal and trained choreographers Edouard Lock, Ginette Laurin, and Daniel Léveillé.

 Early works

 In 1979 Fortier created his own dance company called Danse-Théâtre Paul-André Fortier.
 He used this company to showcase his choreography, including Parlez-moi donc du cul de mon enfance (1979) and Violence (1980).
 In 1981 he won the Jean A. Chalmers National Dance Award, and in 1983 he renamed the company Fortier Danse-Création.
 His next creations were Pow !…t’es mort (1982), Ça ne saigne jamais… (1983), Chaleurs (1985), Le Mythe décisif (1987) and Désert (1989).
 Gradually, Fortier's works slipped from the "narrative into the abstract" leaving "the way open to multiple interpretations, giving the viewer free to his feelings".

 In 1986 Fortier and Daniel Jackson founded Montréal Danse to create new works by other choreographers.
 They featured the work of Françoise Sullivan, James Kudelka and Fortier himself.
 He resigned as co-artistic director in 1989 but continued to choreograph for the company.